Altinity/parquet-regression/parquetify/README.md

 > [!NOTE]
 > Download the package corresponding to your system architecture.
 ARM and x86_64 are supported.

-after downloading you will have a get the `.deb` package that you can install with the following command:
+After downloading the release you will have a `.deb` package that you can install with the following command:

 ```shell
 sudo apt install ./parquetify_1.0.3_amd64.deb